ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/sessions.md

 </pre>

 The time until a session expires (in seconds).
 By default, a session does not have an expiry time set.
-However, the browser may expire the session cookie, typically after the browser is closed (this can vary based on browser settings).
-To set a session to expire after one minute of inactivity:
+By default the session will not be extended on every request, see Session Expiry above.

 <pre class="prettyprint">
-application.session.expire_time_in_seconds = 60
+application.session.expire_time_in_seconds = 3600
 </pre>

-To send a session cookie to the user, but only if the data changed.
-By default, this is set to true.
-To send the session cookie data on every response, set this value to false:
+Send the cookie on every request.
+By default, the session cookie is sent only when the cookie is changed.
+You can send the cookie with every request using the
+following:

 <pre class="prettyprint">
 application.session.send_only_if_changed = false
 </pre>

 <div class="alert alert-info">
-When setting the <code>application.session.expire_time_in_seconds</code> property in conjunction with <code>application.session.send_only_if_changed = true</code>,
-the expiration seconds are no longer the "time of inactivity", but a hard expiration time after the last Set-Cookie is sent to the client.
-For example, with expire_time_in_seconds set to 60 and send_only_if_changed set to true, a user's logged-in session cookie will simply expire (unless new session values are added/modified within the expiry time frame) in 60 seconds no matter how many page loads he does.
-When send_only_if_changed is false, the session cookie and its expiration time is refreshed on every HTTP response.
+Sending the cookie with every single request increases the chance you'll be bitten by a Set-Cookie race condition.
+If two requests are made at the same time from the same client, the last response received sets the cookie, potentially overwriting any changes you make to the cookie in the first request.
 </div>

 The <code>application.session.http_only</code> property can be used to mark the